junepwk/bikesharing/README.md

 # NY Bikesharing

 ## Overview of the analysis
-The main purpose of this analysis was to provide insight for investors that a bike-sharing program would florish in Des Moines by utilizing Tableau Public to visualize the data.
+The main purpose of this analysis was to provide demographic insight for investors that a bike-sharing program would florish in Des Moines by utilizing Tableau Public to visualize the data.

-Access Tableau Storyboard here: [link to dashboard](https://public.tableau.com/app/profile/june.pui/viz/NYCitibike_16278740100980/NYCCitiBike?publish=yes)
+Access Tableau Storyboard here: [link to storyboard](https://public.tableau.com/app/profile/june.pui/viz/NYCitibike_16278740100980/NYCCitiBike?publish=yes)

 ## Results